lervag/vimtex/ISSUE_TEMPLATE.md

 If your issue is instead a feature request or anything else, please consider if minimal examples and vimrc files might still be relevant.

+Note: If you have any `.latexmkrc` file present, please include the content of this as well.

 ### Minimal working example

 Please provide a minimal working LaTeX example, e.g.